 Please take the time to read my articles 'Health & The Border Collie' and the accompanying 'DNA Testing - The Way Forward With Carriers'.
 These can be found via the link on the left.

 Please visit my dogs by clicking on their names.
 The 'Puppies' page has links to every Darian litter, complete with photos.
-Details of planned and current litters are also posted here and you will also find a sample Sales Contract.
+Details of planned and current litters are also posted here and you will also find a sample Sales Contract and my article 'So You Want To Breed A Litter?'.

 While success in competition is a wonderful thing, my dogs (& all those I've bred) are essentially much-loved companions, sharing the lives & homes of those who own them.
 Anything more is 'icing on the cake'.